anthonyn/HouseOfEnlightenment/README.md

 # HouseOfEnlightenment
-This is the rep all the parts of the project except the simulator and the Lidar object tracking
+This is the repo for all the parts of the project except the simulator and the Lidar object tracking

-This is still inprogress

 # Other Links
 Mikes Simulator